-The Office for Improvement and Innovation administers the School Quality Improvement Grants, Title I Non-Competitive Supplemental School Improvement Grants, and School Improvement Grants.
+The Office for Improvement and Innovation administers the Title I Non-Competitive Supplemental School Improvement Grant, School Quality Improvement Grant, and School Improvement Grant.

 These Title I Non-Competitive, Supplemental School Improvement Grant funds should support evidence-based school improvement strategies that are data driven and aligned with the Ohio Improvement Process and the school’s improvement plan.
 The funds should also build the capacity of building staff and the community to address identified needs.